Peru Monogatari, The Colca Canyon, la octava maleta, part one

 Dear Danarel,

-Danarel please, I see already your left eyebrow definitely rising up and a sparkle of amusement shining into your eyes.
-Be patient and let me tell you the story till the end especially because I do not know what exactly the end it will be in spite of the fact that I lived through it.
+Danarel please, I see already your left eyebrow rising and a sparkle of amusement shining into your eyes.
+Be patient and let me tell you the story till the end especially because I do not know what exactly the end will be even though I lived through it.
 From the mystical red desert of Atacama, I flew to Lima and from there to Arequipa after unpleasant adventures and missing a set of planes.
-I got confused with so many flights and dates, did a mistake, and made a shameful scandal at Calama (does the name come from calamity?) airport looking for a plane that was due one month later.
+I got confused with so many flights and dates, made a mistake, and made a shameful scandal at Calama (does the name come from calamity?) airport looking for a plane scheduled one month later.
 Do you see the scene?
 However, my plan to visit the Arequipa’s Monastery of Santa Catalina came to fruition.
-Within this giant ensemble with romantic appeal were closed for life, in a sequence of cozy flats together with servants and slaves (all female), virgins of the high local Spanish families.
-The poor girls using imagination and general consensus succeeded to run for two and half centuries, notwithstanding the location, a life of sophisticated elegance and hot love affairs.
-Alas, the unfair intervention of an
+Within this giant ensemble with romantic appeal were closed for life, in a sequence of cozy flats, with servants and slaves (all female), virgins of the high local Spanish families.
+The poor girls using imagination and consensus succeeded in running for two and half centuries, notwithstanding the location, a life of sophisticated elegance and hot love affairs.
+Alas, the unfair intervention of an activist pope (Lionel Messi?) put a term to this life of charnel and spiritual enlightenment.
+I should come back to that once.

-The other reason to come to Arequipa was to visit the Colca Canyon, some four thousand meters of the fine quality abyss, the deepest canyon on earth till the last year when a drunken Pole placed it in the second position.
-I had myself, ten years ago, a nasty affair with a drunken Pole, professor of archaeology at Lima, the top position of sorts, who pretended that a bunch of ancient gorgeous Peruvian vessels, I had to authenticate and were then sold to a certain magnate, were false.
+The other reason to come to Arequipa was to visit the Colca Canyon, some four thousand meters of the fine quality abyss, the deepest canyon on earth till last year when a drunken Pole placed it in the second position.
+I had myself, ten years ago, a nasty affair with a drunken Pole, professor of archaeology at Lima, the top position of sorts, who pretended that a bunch of ancient gorgeous Peruvian vessels, I had to authenticate and then sold to a certain magnate, were false.
 The damned pots examined after through the thermoluminescence tests for the exorbitant fee of 400£ the piece (the price of a camel cum a wife somewhere), were all found genuine.
-I still wait for a letter of excuse from the ludicrous academic Pole.
+I am still waiting for a letter of excuse from the ludicrous academic Pole.

-advanced age.
+The people in the village were small, sometimes untidy and those who cannot afford scissors (many) have tremendously hard and large toenails.
+Kind of claws I guess.
+I am speaking about the Peruvian crowd, the majority with strong Indian roots and some African genes.
+The Creole, middle and upper class, with some good pints of European (Spanish) blood, and forcefully the Asian, are different.
+But the ones who interest me are the commoners, who alas…are far away from the Greek canon. …As a whole, the two sexes are fat as well from the front as from the behind point of view.
+They are eating endlessly all day.
+The staple food is the hormones-boosted chicken and holy pork.
+Hips are also wide; Women show some high testosterone levels.
+Indifferent of age many have a dark, round, flat face.
+Moon disc if you want.
+Children are kings, either on the mother’s back or in their parents’ arms till an advanced age.
 They are fat too.
-Peruvian are either enormously kind or ferocious criminals.
-I didn’t meet the criminals except for today when one succeeded to steal my purse.
+Peruvians are either enormously kind or ferocious criminals.
+I didn’t meet the criminals except for today when one succeeded in stealing my purse.
 Peanuts!
-I admired the technique..
-The kind ones are going out of the way to indicate you were to buy what they do not have in their store…The difference with the nasty (let’s not call names, french for example) stores owners is striking; they will say nay even if the product you look for IT is on sale at the just next store!
-Again at the national level, the Peruvian are amazing producers of garbage and among the best performers in garbage maintenance.
-Endless injunctions hanged all over require not to urinate or not to throw garbage into the public space, under pain of death; I swear that I had already seen these panels thirty years ago when I did a short visit to the area.
+I admired the technique.
+The kind ones are going out of the way to indicate you were to buy what they do not have in their store…The difference with the nasty (let’s not call names, french for example) store owners is striking; they will say nay even if the product you are looking for is on sale at the just next store!
+Again at the national level, the Peruvians are amazing garbage producers, distributors, and the best performers in garbage maintenance.
+Endless injunctions all over require not to urinate or not to throw garbage into the public space, under pain of death; I swear that I had already seen these panels thirty years ago when I did a short visit to the area.
 Not that they had or have any effect.
-Men in their prime, forty?, dye hair in a dark matt hue.
+Men in their prime, forty? dye hair in a dark matt hue.
 Women enjoy a natural shiny black rich mane.
 One more example of sexual dimorphism I believe.
 The quantity of stray dogs is staggering.
 Often they share the habitat with a disgusting blackbird, a vulture, which seems to come out from a horror movie, witchcraft, whatever (gallinazo!).
 The country is studded with private schools.
 Ferocious Latin disco sound hits you everywhere.
-People follow tv shows even during the time they are making love, quite verified.** Many women are enrolled in the police force.
-They are thin ones, probably of import.
+People follow TV shows, soundly verified even during lovemaking.
+Many women are enrolled in the police force.
+They are mostly thin ones, probably of import.
 If you like you can

-too in this preposterous amelioration of the image God gave them.
+have worms, alive or fried as much as you want.
+Sheer protein.
+Fruits are amazing, coming directly from the paradise station, volcanoes are rumbling, and the mountains are viciously disintegrating towards the road.
+Once, the huge blocs will fall.
+Karma.
+Do I have to say something more?
+Yes, a large slice of the population fancy gold or silver FRAMED TEETH.**This act of insanity has some amazing trans-cultural roots.
+Aztecs and Mayans during their remarkable cultural development (war, arts, science, drugs, ritual, and sadism) were indulging too in this preposterous amelioration of the image God gave them.
 Did the custom spread to the Inkas?
 Or do some decorative drives have multiple origins when the living conditions are similar?
-Locals are not the only maniacs; Californian flesh covered by tattoos does not look any better.
+Does the habit modify their phonetic output?
+It may. *** Locals are not the only maniacs; Californian flesh covered by tattoos does not look any better.
 And to be honest, keep in mind, that I depicted poor village guys and dolls, the lower classes, the naturals, you go to Lima, at Cuzco, to Arequipa and realize that smashing beauties and smart fellows are abundant.
 I didn’t make the world….Money is BEAUTIFUL!

 Let’s go back to the Cabanconde.
 The Plaza de Armas, which is the name for the central square was drab and dull.
-In the middle, there is the statue of the infamous carrion eater.
+In the middle, there is the statue of the infamous carrion eater: the mighty condor.
 Didn’t they find a better bird?
-Restaurants are plunged into darkness.
-If you want privacy…there is no better place, so are the stores but everybody is cool.
+Restaurants and stores are plunged into darkness.
+If you want privacy there isn’t a better place, but everybody is cool.
 The church dominates the plaza and flattens the stupid condor.
 The church is ugly, clumsy, and imposing.
 Why the Spanish built such a huge church in a fleabag like Cabanaconde is beyond my understanding.
 The church has mighty walls, a little bit cracked; we are in an earthquake country, with high-positioned windows.
 It is girded by buttresses like a fortress.
-Add to that two towers, a dome, a transept, decorated with outer large high reliefs, a series of barrel vaults inside, an array of tree trunks supporting something, and great statues of saints and virgins with rustic outlook.
+It has whatever is needed and more, it has personality.
+The architecture is a blend and the parts like the two towers, the dome, the transept, decorated with large high reliefs, and the series of barrel vaults, seem to belong to different periods and styles.
+However, the array of tree trunks supporting the barely visible ceiling and the set of polychromatic statues of saints and virgins have an outstanding rustic local outlook.
 One of the major saints has a straw hat.
-A straw hat instead of a holy halo!
-Authenticity has its price.
-Let’s go further.
-The houses are in majority built of some few layers of stone and the rest of the wall is made of adobe bricks in bad condition.
-The door frame is generally of stone and probably holds together the whole contraption.
-The windows are often shut with boards, and the courts are enclosed by clumsy thick stone walls topped with cactuses, they are pretty dirty, but give secure (first class thorns) shelter to various animals: donkeys, mules, horses, and many pork.
-The roosters of the village do not sing, they should be mute or emasculated.
-The streets are generally unpaved, and a large hotel was built, but it never opened.
-It was bankrupt before going into business.
-I like that!
-And if a large restaurant opens, it closes soon.
-Bad luck!

 There are two cute protestant churches, well built; one is Anglican, the other something else.
 That killed me.
-Man do you feel cut for spreading the holy Gospels, please go to Afghanistan, to Yemen, to Syria, go to France.
+Man do you feel cut and ready to spread the holy Gospels, please go to Afghanistan, to Yemen, to Syria, to France.
 Did you hear about these countries?
 They need that.
 They must have a compassionate God…Don’t come here into an old, more or less Christian country, to steal souls..
-It is a shame …May God forgive me, but you are behaving like a horrible harlot…Do I have something positive to say about Cabanconde?
-I am a terrible person..I have to find something before I am arriving to the canyon because after it will be tough.
-Women are clad apparently in a traditional dress, I said apparently not because I suggested that they are naked, the issue is different.
+It is a shame …May God forgive me, but you behave like a horrible harlot…Do I have something positive to say about Cabanconde?
+I am a terrible person.
+I have to find something before hitting the canyon because after, it will be tough.
+Women are clad apparently in a traditional dress, I said that not because I suggested that they are naked, the issue is different.
 Wait a moment.
 This dress has many parts, I cannot and want not to name them all, but I recognized a hat, a vest a long skirt, a shawl…etc..
 The material indifferent to its use or shape is embroidered with similar floral patterns.
 They are quite stable and easy to recognize.
-Horror vacui is the dominant feature, i.e the embroidery goes all over the surface.
+Horror vacui is the dominant feature, i.e. the embroidery goes all over the surface.

-broidery in a comprehensive language.
-He enslaved his wife, daughters, and more or less legitimate relative…they use sewing machines to ruthlessly embroider every piece of textile…I feint enthusiasm…Please forgive me Danarel, I am such a hypocrite, but after I realized that I made a taxonomic discovery.
+Only women of certain ages fancy it.
+What will happen with the young one dressed in shredded jeans and strappy vests, I don’t know and I don’t care.
+I want to go out of that…Ten minutes before leaving, I ran madly to find the man who was behind all that, which meant decorating the clothes for all the matrons.
+You can not believe it, but I found him…The fairly, dark guy, clearly a native, has a workshop of “boraderia” or embroidery in a comprehensive language.
+He enslaved his wife, daughters, and more or less legitimate relatives…they used sewing machines to ruthlessly decorate any bit of textile…I feint enthusiasm…Please forgive me Danarel, I am such a hypocrite, but after I realized that I made a taxonomic discovery.
 Let’s summarize: there is traditional ethnic art or crafts done when the culture is sound and kicking, there is airport ethnic art done for dummies, and here my contribution there is modern ethnic art to be used, consumed inside the culture notwithstanding its low quality.
 Splendid, show me the Dubuffet hoodlum with his Art Brut nonsense to kick his lower back (?!).

 With respect,